CF Montreal drop home opener to Philadelphia in loss - TSN.ca

 Five minutes into the second half, Djordje Mihailovic picked up the ball at midfield and ran through the entire Philadelphia defence before slotting the ball into the bottom corner.

-Controversially, the goal was disallowed as VAR decided that Mihailovic had committed a foul before his goal.
+Controversially, the goal was disallowed as VAR decided Mihailovic had committed a foul before his goal.

+“This VAR thing, we all love it, and we all hate it,” said Kamara.
+“The referee is in the middle of the pitch and saw the play and he let it go.
+That’s what happens, it’s physical and you let it go.
+So it’s kind of shocking that he was then told to go look that play over again.”

 Only three minutes later, following a mad scramble for the ball in the Montreal penalty area, Bedoya found a loose ball and smashed it into the right corner, tying the game at one.